Why Airlines Sometimes Force You to Check a Carry-On (And What Happens Next)

 Standard Carry-On

-• Stored in overhead bin or under seat
+• Stored in the overhead bin or under the seat.

 Gate-Checked Bag

-• Taken at the gate due to limited space
+• Taken at the gate because cabin space is limited.

-• May be returned at the aircraft door or baggage claim
+• May be returned at the aircraft door.

 When You’re Most Likely to Be Forced to Check a Bag